solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 The `extendLookupTable` method creates an instruction to add addresses to an existing lookup table.
 It requires the following parameters:

-- `payer` - The account responsible for paying transaction fees and any additional rent.
+- `payer` - the account responsible for paying transaction fees and any additional rent.
-- `authority` - The account authorized to modify the lookup table.
+- `authority` - the account authorized to modify the lookup table.
-- `lookupTable` - The address of the lookup table to be extended.
+- `lookupTable` - the address of the lookup table to be extended.
-- `addresses` - The list of addresses to add to the lookup table.
+- `addresses` - the list of addresses to add to the lookup table.

 The function returns an instruction to extend the lookup table.